What Is COI Tracking Software in Property Management?

 What is the best COI tracking software for property management companies?

-The best COI tracking software for property management automates certificate collection, tracks expirations in real time, and validates coverage against property-specific requirements.
-NetVendor goes further by combining AI-driven document processing with licensed compliance experts to verify vendor coverage before work begins, not just after issues arise.
-For portfolios managing 100 or more vendors, that enforcement layer is what standalone COI trackers lack.
+The best COI tracking software automates certificate collection, tracks expirations in real time, and validates coverage against property-specific requirements.
+NetVendor goes further: AI-driven document processing plus human compliance experts verify coverage before work begins, not just after issues arise.
+For portfolios over 100 vendors, that enforcement layer is what standalone trackers lack.

 What is the difference between COI tracking and vendor management?

 COI tracking software monitors insurance documents and alerts teams when coverage lapses.
-Vendor management systems control the full vendor lifecycle, from pre-approval credentialing through ongoing compliance enforcement.
-The critical difference is enforcement: COI tracking identifies problems after vendors are already active; vendor management systems prevent non-compliant vendors from entering the portfolio.
-COI tracking is one layer within a vendor management system, not a replacement for it.
+Vendor management systems control the full lifecycle, from pre-approval credentialing through ongoing enforcement.
+The difference is enforcement: tracking flags problems after vendors are active; vendor management prevents non-compliant vendors from entering the portfolio at all.
+COI tracking is one layer within that system, not a replacement.

 How do you track vendor insurance compliance at scale?

-At scale, vendor insurance compliance requires four capabilities: automated certificate collection from vendors and agents, standardized coverage requirements by property type, continuous monitoring with pre-expiration alerts, and enforcement controls that block non-compliant vendors from being assigned work.
-The most common failure point is not missing documents; it is allowing vendors to continue working after issues are flagged.
-Embedding COI tracking within a vendor management platform that enforces eligibility before vendor activation closes that gap.
+At scale, vendor insurance compliance requires four capabilities: automated certificate collection, standardized coverage requirements by property type, continuous monitoring with pre-expiration alerts, and enforcement controls that block non-compliant vendors from being assigned work.
+The common failure point is not missing documents; it is letting flagged vendors keep working.
+Embedding COI tracking in a platform that enforces eligibility before activation closes that gap.

 COI Tracking Alone Is Not Enough